Lucasl44/Coding-Challenge/README.md

     MYSQL_USER="mysql user"
     MYSQL_PASSWORD="mysql password"

-execute <npm run build:rel> to build the relase version. once this has completed execute <npm run server>
+execute <npm run build:prod> to build the prodution version. once this has completed execute <npm run server>

 This will allow you to navigate to localhost:9876 to see the running application